 After the American Revolution, North American boys often celebrated Halloween with mischief such as ruining cabbage patches, setting horses free, and blocking people’s chimneys, while girls usually stayed home, spending their time bobbing for apples to divine who they would marry, though both boys and girls enjoyed ghost stories.
 In the 1800s, an influx of Irish settlers to the New World revived many of the earlier Halloween traditions, particularly house-to-house visits, wearing costumes, and lighting the insides of hollow vegetables.

-Jack-O’-Lanterns may have been named for the story of a sinful man named Jack who managed to trap Satan in a tree and refused to set him free unless he promised to spare Jack from an eternity in hell.
-Unable to enter heaven or hell, Jack was given a hellfire ember to place inside either a carrot or turnip so that he could find his way around earth’s dark places.
+The Jack-O’-Lantern probably originated from the story of a sinful man named Jack who managed to trap Satan in a tree and refused to set him free unless he promised to spare Jack from an eternity in hell.
+Unable to enter heaven or hell after death, Jack was given a hellfire ember to place inside either a carrot or turnip so that he could find his way around earth’s dark places.
 Later, pumpkins were used to make these lanterns, as their size made them more suited to carrying a flame.

 The Irish were not the only contributors to Halloween traditions.
 Scottish and German settlers added to America’s witchcraft mythology, while those from Africa contributed aspects of Voudon (Voodoo).
 The focus on mischief making was gradually reduced as householders began to bribe their ghoulish visitors with candy, giving rise to the modern version of Halloween.
 Cats and witches remain among the most popular Halloween costumes.